 b.
 We hope that if you’ve read this book with understanding, and are beginning to (or continuing to) read the Bible with understanding and interpret it within context, you will realize that this teaching is not Scriptural at all.
 It is twisting the meaning of certain verses within the Bible that speak to the “Book of Life,” and of scrolls.
 This teaching is, in fact, ego based as well as fear based.

 d.
-Like all of the other “spiritual experiences” we have spoken of this book, this can lead to neglect of earthly responsibilities, such as towards family or work.
+Like all of the other “spiritual experiences” we have spoken of in our book, this can lead to neglect of earthly responsibilities, such as towards family or work.

-a.
-Used in the context of “seeking truth,” or, the “deeper things of God or Scripture,” but is actually seeking after occult doctrine.
+b.
+This is used in the context of seeking the “deeper things of God or of Scripture,” or seeking “the mysteries,” but in practice, it is seeking after occult doctrine.

 56. Seer and “true” seer